-Dr Miranda Anderson completed her PhD and MSc in English Literature at the University of Edinburgh, after several years travelling and working in Europe and Asia, following on from her BA (Hons) in History at University College London.
+Dr Miranda Anderson completed her MSc and PhD in English Literature at the University of Edinburgh, after several years travelling and working in Europe and Asia, following on from her BA in History at University College London.
 Her travel abroad has included several years in Japan, first as a Monbukagakusho research scholar, supported by the Japanese Embassy in London, and later as a fellow of the Japan Society for the Promotion of Science (JSPS).
-She has been awarded an Early Career Fellowship by the Leverhulme Trust in order to pursue work on a book, The Renaissance Embodied and Extended Mind, which explores parallels (and contrasts) between recent philosophical theories on the embodied and extended mind and analogous ideas in literary, philosophical, and scientific texts circulating between the fifteenth and early-seventeenth century.
-She is also an associate researcher on the Balzan Project, which is based at St John’s College, Oxford University, and is directed by Prof Terence Cave (Balzan Project Home) .
+She was awarded an Early Career Fellowship by the Leverhulme Trust in order to pursue work on a book, The Renaissance Extended Mind, which explores parallels (and contrasts) between recent philosophical theories on the extended mind and analogous ideas in literary, philosophical, and scientific texts circulating between the fifteenth and early-seventeenth century.
+Miranda is an associate researcher on The Balzan Project, which is based at St John’s College, Oxford University, and is directed by Prof Terence Cave.
 This interdisciplinary project aims to explore the topic of ‘Literature as an Object of Knowledge’.

 Miranda combines specialization in Medieval and Renaissance literary, philosophical, and scientific texts, with a broader interest in investigating paradigms of the human mind and self across disciplinary and historical spans, along with related ethical issues.
 She edited an interdisciplinary book on the history of the mirror as an object and as an image in art and texts: The Book of the Mirror.
 She has published several papers on her past research in Japan exploring the implications of robotics for understandings of human subjectivity and examining relations between cognitive science and the arts and humanities.

-Miranda is the organizer of the ‘Mind across Disciplines’ lecture series, which aims to present the ways in which ideas about the mind are being examined and applied in different disciplines across the disciplinary spectrum, in order to engage the public and seed interdisciplinary discussion at the University of Edinburgh.
-The series is being funded by The Leverhulme Trust.
-Lectures in the series have included: 'Thinking with Literature' (Prof Terence Cave, Oxford University), 'Curating the Brain' (Dr Marius Kwint, University of Portsmouth), 'Can Emotions be Extended?'
-(Dr Giovanna Colombetti, University of Exeter) 'Comics meet Cognition' (Dr Karin Kukkonen, Oxford University), 'The Rest is Science: What does Phenomenology tell us about Cognitive Science?'
-(Prof Michael Wheeler, Stirling University).
-Please email her if you would like to be notified about upcoming lectures in the series.
+Miranda organized the ‘Mind across Disciplines’ lecture series, which aimed to present the ways that ideas about the mind are being examined and applied in different disciplines across the disciplinary spectrum, in order to engage the public and seed interdisciplinary discussion at the University of Edinburgh.
+The series was funded by The Leverhulme Trust.
+Lectures in the series included: 'Thinking with Literature' (Prof Terence Cave, Oxford University), 'Curating the Brain' (Dr Marius Kwint, University of Portsmouth), 'Can Emotions be Extended?'
+(Dr Giovanna Colombetti, University of Exeter), 'Comics meet Cognition' (Dr Karin Kukkonen, Oxford University), 'The Rest is Science: What does Phenomenology tell us about Cognitive Science?'
+(Prof Michael Wheeler, Stirling University), and 'My mind's a blank...towards a history of absence' (Prof Jonathan Sawday, Saint Louis University).

 • ‘Palimpsest,’ Digital Scholarship: Day of Ideas 2, University of Edinburgh, 2nd May 2013